xwmx/nb/README.md

 # create a new note containing the clipboard contents with xclip
 xclip -o | nb a

+# create a new note in the notebook named "example"
+nb example:a
 ```

 ##### Other Aliases: `create`, `new`